 Red wine can lower bad cholesterol levels, or low-density lipoprotein (LDL), and boost high-density lipoprotein (HDL), or good cholesterol.
 It can reduce your risk of blood clots by opening up your blood vessels for healthier circulation.

-Drinking to excess can cause the opposite when it comes to your heart.
+However, drinking to excess can cause the opposite when it comes to your heart.
 Too much alcohol can cause high blood pressure and increase your chance of cardiovascular disease, heart failure, and stroke.

 5 of the Healthiest Traditional Wines

 Generally, the healthiest wines out there fit one of the criteria we’ve already shared.
 They’re low in sugar and high in antioxidants.
 The lower the alcohol content, the better.
-Let’s take a look at a few specific varietals that may be better for you than the others.
+Let’s look at a few specific varietals that may be better for you than the others.

 1. Pinot Noir